wupg98/selected-german-news-articles-regarding-eu-commission-anti-csa-and-encryption/README.md

 Caution: Please read the "Howtouse.md" first before using the added documents for further research, publishing, reusage.

-A collections of german news articles +Wikipedia regarding the anti-encryption anti-csa laws (in draft) converted into PDF-format for reading on the go (OTG).
+A collections of german news articles +Wikipedia regarding the anti-encryption anti-csa laws (in draft) converted into PDF-format for reading on the go (OTG) published online between 2018 and 2024.

 Articles in the folder "Deutsch".